cosmos/cosmos-sdk/docs/migrations/README.md

 - API is made `in-process` with the node now.
-The configuration to enable/disable API, Swagger are now available in `app.toml`
+Enabling/disabling the API server and Swagger can now be configured from `app.toml`
 Both legacy REST API and gRPC gateway API are using the same server.
 Swagger can be accessed via `{baseurl}/swagger/`
 ```yaml
 ...